Yeldall Manor: How to Apply

 - Is the applicant prepared to accept the Terms and Conditions of residence?

-We will consider applications from men with diagnosed mental health issues or serious crimes such as arson, sexual and other Schedule 1 offences on a case-by-case basis, as with all applications.
+We will consider applications from men with certain diagnosed mental health issues or serious crimes such as arson or sexual offences on a case-by-case basis, as with all applications.

 Please email us (email@example.com) for more information, or complete and return an application form.